dotagod/spark-assignement/README.md

   └── README.md                # Documentation
   ```

-  For further improvements, consider organizing the API endpoints into route modules:
+- **Future Folder Structure** – For further improvements, we can consider organizing the codebase with the following structure:
   ```
   spark/
   ├── app/